diogomgsimoes/DRL-Network-Path-Selection-For-Multimedia-Traffic-in-SDNs/README.md

 sudo python3.8 -E proactive_baseline_performance_tester.py
 ```

-On the other hand, to simulate DRL agents, the DRL version of the Ryu controller must be launched as well as the model evaluation script filled with the name of the desired model's parameters file.
+On the other hand, to simulate the DRL agents, the DRL version of the Ryu controller must be launched as well as the model evaluation script filled with the name of the desired model's parameters file.

 Terminal 1:

 ```
 ryu-manager --observe-links proactive_drl_controller.py
 ```

 Terminal 2:

 ```
 sudo python3.8 -E model_evaluation.py
 ```